 Generational home faced with next-door eyesore amid city's blight initiative

 It comes amid an ongoing blight initiative that's been awarded $4.5 million thanks to the American Rescue Act.
-Mayor Broome says a new grant is also playing a role in what clean up is yet to come.
+Mayor Broome says a new grant is also playing a role in what cleanup is yet to come.

-As they look for solutions, the city's director of community revitalization Marlee Pittman explains plans for the coming months
+As they look for solutions, the city's Director of Community Revitalization Marlee Pittman explains plans for the coming months.

-"We're gonna be cleaning up junk trash and debris.
-We're gonna be taking cared of unmowed lawns and we're gonna be collecting some of the hazardous waste in our neighborhoods, like tires, and abandoned vehicles, and getting rid of some of the uninhabited homes that are also hazards to our residents," Pittman said.
+"We're going to be cleaning up junk trash and debris.
+We're going to be taking cared of unmown lawns, and we're going to be collecting some of the hazardous waste in our neighborhoods, like tires, and abandoned vehicles, and getting rid of some of the uninhabited homes that are also hazards to our residents," Pittman said.

 But getting those homes demolished isn't an easy task and requires careful attention to more than one party.